aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create an anomaly detection pipeline with windowing and threshold lookup
 ------------------------------------------------------------------------

-Sending an alert on every IoT measurement above a thresold might cause too much noise, you don't want to receive a notification every time your computer's CPU goes above 90%, but, if that happens continuously for a 10 minute interval there might be a problem.
+Sending an alert on every IoT measurement above a threshold might cause too much noise, you don't want to receive a notification every time your computer's CPU goes above 90%, but, if that happens continuously for a 10 minute interval there might be a problem.
 In the second example, you'll aggregate the CPU load over a configured time using :doc:`windows </docs/products/flink/concepts/windows>` and the :doc:`event time </docs/products/flink/concepts/event-processing-time>`.

 The averaged CPU value will then be checked across a reference table (stored in PostgreSQL) defining different thresholds for the various IoT devices based on their ``hostname``.